 - 2 tbsp dark brown sugar

-Pull out the bread from the center where the cheese will be placed.
-Tear the bread into small chunks and place on a baking tray.
+- Pull out the bread from the center where the cheese will be placed.
+Tear the bread and the circle into small chunks and place on a baking tray.
 Drizzle the olive oil over the bread chunks.

-Pour the wine over the sugar and top with the chopped rosemary.
+- Pour the wine over the sugar and top with the chopped thyme.

-Place on the same baking tray as the lid and the extra bread chunks and bake in the oven for 15 minutes.
+- Place on the same baking tray as the extra bread chunks and bake in the oven for 15 minutes.

 - Serve at once with extra crackers and the crusty bread chunks from the inside of the sourdough boule.